mykki92/Blackjack/README.md

 [Link to live site](https://blackjackpython.herokuapp.com/)

 ## Introduction
-Blackjack, also known as 21, is a card game where players attempt to reach a score of 21 — without exceeding it — before the dealer hits 17.
-You can win if you don't bust and your total is higher than the dealer cards.
+Blackjack, also known as 21, is a card game where players attempt to reach a score of 21 — without exceeding it and losing the hand.
+You win the hand if you don't bust and your total is higher than the dealers cards.

+The player creates an account to get their game chips and places bets on blackjack hands against an automated dealer.
+Any winnings can be stored in the players account to bet with next time they play the game.

 ## Contents